Chris Strausser: Coaching career

 Strausser began his coaching career at Menlo College in 1989 as the program's wide receivers and tight ends coach.
 After a stint at Oregon State as a graduate assistant, he went on to coach at Sonoma State as the special teams coordinator and offensive tackles & tight ends coach.
 He also coached at Portland State and San Jose State, as well as a stint as offensive coordinator at Foothill College.
 He was hired as the offensive line coach at Boise State in 2001 as the offensive line coach following a short return to Portland State in 2000.

 After a year at Colorado as their assistant head coach and offensive line coach, Strausser returned to Boise State in 2007 as their tight ends coach and run game coordinator under Chris Petersen.
 He was shifted back to offensive line coach in 2010, where he was credited with transitioning Matt Paradis from a defensive lineman to an offensive lineman as Paradis earned second-team All-Mountain West Conference honors.
 He followed Petersen to Washington in 2014, coaching as his associate head coach and offensive line coach.

 Denver Broncos

 Strausser was hired as the assistant offensive line coach for the Denver Broncos in 2017, reuniting him with Paradis once again.
 He was promoted to co-offensive line coach in 2018 with the title "Offensive Line – Tackles Coach".

 Indianapolis Colts

 Strausser was named the offensive line coach for the Indianapolis Colts on January 29, 2019.
 It was later revealed that Colts head coach Frank Reich contacted Strausser out of the blue, as the two did not work together or ever meet prior to the phone call offering Strausser the position.

 Houston Texans

 Strausser was named the offensive line coach for the Houston Texans on February 21, 2023.
-He was fired from the team after the 2024 season.
+He retired from the team after the 2024 season.